IvanBoyko/travis-macos-to-gitlab-runner/README.md

 * Travis account, connected to the GitHub repository
 * Travis environment variable GITLAB_REGISTRATION_TOKEN set to the registration token from the GitLab project (Settings > CI/CD > Runners)

+# TODO

+* implement graceful shutdown of the agent - unregister GitLab runner some time before the Travis will kill it by timeout
+* configure Travis build to run by Schedule, so agent is always available